 The carrier may hide your fish: Delivery times are usually before 10:30 AM.
 If you haven't received the fish by then, it's a good idea to email us right away, track the package, and then start looking for the spot the carrier may have hidden the package.
 We've had the carrier put the fish-box in garages, parked cars, behind shrubs, in back yards, underneath patio furniture, at neighbor's houses and many other places you'd never dream of looking.
 The key is to suspect the worst and start looking.
 It's also imperative to let us know immediately when they haven't arrived by 10:30 AM.
 It helps to put a LARGE note on the door for UPS to "Knock Loud", or to "Ring the bell several times".
 Even if you do, they rarely knock and are very likely to just drop the box and run.
 They do not normally ring a bell or knock, so check frequently until they arrive.

 Our guarantee is cancelled if you do not notify us of a problem within 2 hours of the first attempted delivery.
+This includes delivery times to a UPS Center when picking up an order.
 We will do our best to help, but we also need you to do your part promptly.
 Many times we can prevent further problems if given the opportunity.

 Fish Acclimation Procedures after Receiving your Shipped Fish: If your shipped fish arrived alive but look a little ragged, do not be alarmed.
 Many of the varieties (especially blacks) show damage from handling more readily.
 They tend to easily lose scales and some get split fins during the handling process.
 The blushing angelfish's more delicate fins are very susceptible to higher ammonia and bacterial levels and their fins will sometimes disintegrate under these conditions.
 Don't worry though, if this happens they will quickly heal and should look great again in a week or two of good care.